hyphal-domenico/ewallace.github.io/manual/_posts/2021-09-07-meetings-overview.md

 Meetings won't take place over holidays or when they clash with other events, like conferences that multiple people in the lab are involved in.
 We sometimes take "weeks off" meetings, to give everyone a much-needed break.

-For now, these meetings usually happen over zoom, using the same [lab meeting link](https://ed-ac-uk.zoom.us/j/87317539855).
+Meetings are in person where preferable, although it is usually possible to join by zoom, using the same [lab meeting link](https://ed-ac-uk.zoom.us/j/87317539855).
 Check the lab calendar or slack for the password.
-When it's safe, hopefully soon, we hope to move back to in-person meetings.
+Please give enough notice (2 hours) ifyou will join a meeting by zoom, so that someone can set it up.

 # Lab meetings for everyone (weekly)